 Later, it would be Thomas Watson-Wentworth, 1st Marquess of Rockingham, who would have the original Jacobean house rebuilt and expanded in the 1720’s in the Baroque style (this is the red brick part of the house).
 The English Baroque style West Front was built from about 1725-1734.

-This was obviously not big or grand enough for the Wentworths who felt the Baroque style was now out of fashion, and plans were soon drawn up for an entirely new eastern wing of the house to be built in the Palladian style back-to-back with the Baroque wing (this is the part of the house that can be seen from the park).
-The East Front of the house was started before the West Front was even finished.
+This was obviously not big or grand enough for the Wentworths who felt the Baroque style was now out of fashion, and plans were soon drawn up for an entirely new eastern wing of the house to be built in the Palladian style back-to-back with the Baroque wing.
+This is the part of the house that can be seen from the park and is made from sandstone.
+The Palladian East Front of the house was started before the West Front was even finished.

 Throughout the 18th century, the house would continue to be expanded by Thomas Watson Wentworth and his son Charles Watson-Wentworth.
-Architects who worked on the house included possibly Inigo Jones (17th century gateway is attributed to him), Ralph Tunnicliffe (English Baroque addition), Henry Flitcroft (Palladian West front), and John Carr (additions to Palladian West front and numerous estate buildings and follys).
+Architects who worked on the house included possibly Inigo Jones (17th century gateway is attributed to him), Ralph Tunnicliffe (English Baroque addition), Henry Flitcroft (Palladian West front), and John Carr (additions to Palladian West front and building of the stables and numerous estate buildings and follies).

-Wentworth Woodhouse would soon become the largest private home in England.
+Wentworth Woodhouse would soon become the largest private home in England (and would remain so until 2017!).
 As a leading Whig grandee, Charles Watson-Wentworth would use the grand house as a showplace for Whig power.

 The Heyday of Wentworth Woodhouse